-The March 2012 issue of the Journal of Drugs in Dermatology published a study that demonstrated ZymaDerms™ is effective in reducing or eliminating molluscum lesions in over 85% of children in 30 days.
+The March 2012 issue of the Journal of Drugs in Dermatology published a study that demonstrated ZymaDerm™ molluscum contagiosum treatment is effective in reducing or eliminating molluscum lesions in over 85% of children in 30 days.

-Boise, Idaho (PRWEB) March 24, 2012 -- Naturopathix, Inc. has announced publication of scientific evidence that the ingredients in all natural ZymaDerm™ are effective and safe in the treatment of molluscum contagiosum in children.
+Boise, Idaho (PRWEB) March 24, 2012 -- Naturopathix, Inc. has announced publication of scientific evidence that the ingredients in all natural ZymaDerm™ are effective and safe for molluscum contagiosum treatment in children.

 Both studies were conducted by the independent Center for Biomedical Research,Inc. and taken together, provide clear and convincing evidence of the effectiveness of Zymaderm's™ ingredients in providing a painless natural alternative treatment for this common childhood condition.